 Oh, and we added some sweet potato fries (organic, Trader Joe's) with sweet chili sauce (conventional, Kroger) on the side.

-We did some quick googling (that's beyond capitalization, right?), and decided upon the steam then saute with butter method.
+The Process: We did some quick googling (that's beyond capitalization, right?), and decided upon the steam then saute with butter method.
 It was about that simple - boil just a bit of water in a pan, put the dogs in until the water evaporates, then add a bit of butter to finish with a char.

 And yes, even though I am originally from Chicago, I do add ketchup (organic, Trader Joe's).
 What.